Financial Aid Information and Policies

 Continuing Education (CE) Appeal

-Employees who are not eligible to receive a portion of their CE benefits due to an unusual credit hour count, such as 5 hours, may appeal the denial of their eligibility for the first three credit hours of the five-hour course, if eligible, and pay for the remaining two out-of-pocket.
+Employees who are not eligible to receive a portion of their CE benefits due to an unusual credit hour count, such as 5 hours, may appeal the denial of their eligibility to allow them to use CE for up to the 18 credit hours limit.
 The full policy statement and procedures are published in the Policy Directory online.

 The full policy statement and procedures are published in the Policy Directory online.